 justification:

 This is due, in particular, to the convergence of several service offerings (internet, broadcasting, and other multimedia based service offerings) on mobile terminals devices, such as tablets, leading to an ever growing asymmetry of the overall data traffic.
 Measurements in today’s mobile networks clearly confirm the asymmetrical nature of the data traffic with consumers downloading considerably more than they upload data and multimedia content.
-Furthermore, The current usages of data related traffic on smartphones will be more common than on desktop computers within a few years time.
+Furthermore, the current usages of data related traffic on smartphones will be more common than on desktop computers within a few years time.
 Considering this increasing demand for more mobile data on smartphones and tablets, as well as laptops using dongles, the clear indication is that the usage of video is driving this rapid growth of the mobile data traffic.

 This traffic asymmetry could be addressed efficiently and effectively by coupling an unpaired downlink spectrum band with current symmetrical 3G/4G mobile spectrum in Europe.
 Supplemental mobile downlink technology can couple one or more downlink-only carriers in an unpaired band such as the L-band with the downlink of FDD carriers leading to substantial improvements in mobile broadband networks downlink capabilities and to the possibility to economically support increasing consumer demand for rich multimedia content with enhanced quality of service.